getcarina/getcarina.com/_references/troubleshooting-cannot-enable-tty-mode-on-windows.md

 ---

-When you try to run an interactive shell on a Docker container via the Windows Docker client, as shown in the following example, you may receive the following error message:
+When you try to run an interactive shell on a Docker container via the Windows Docker client, as shown in the following example, you might receive the following error message:

 ```bash
 $ docker run --interactive --tty ubuntu sh